-This course introduces the student to the general field of oceanography, including a study of the features of the ocean floor, how ocean basins are made and destroyed, the chemical and physical aspects of seawater, ocean-atmosphere interactions, ocean circulation, waves, tides, and beaches, with some emphasis on the Southern California marine environment.
-Interactions between marine life and seawater are also discussed.
-In addition, some of the effects that human society has on the ocean are discussed.
-Students interested in earning lab credit are encouraged to enroll in Oceanography 10.
+Students engage in an introductory study of the geological, chemical, physical and biological aspects of Earth's ocean.
+Students explore topics that include how ocean basins are made and destroyed through plate tectonics, the physiography of ocean basins and continental margins, the chemical and physical aspects of seawater, ocean-atmosphere interactions, ocean circulation, waves, tides, and shorelines, with some emphasis on human impacts on marine ecosystems, including climate change.
+Students interested in earning lab credit are encouraged to enroll in OCEANO 10.